wdenton/oook/README.md

 ## Thanks

-To Terry Pratchett for creating Discworld.
+To Sir Terry for creating Discworld.